Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Related work

 where $\alpha$ is a constant depending on $\pi$ and $\mu_n = n^{-1}\sum_{i = 1}^{n}\delta_{x_i}$.
 In particular, fix $\epsilon > 0$ and $\delta \in (0, 1)$.
 For any $n$ such that $n^{-1/(d'+2)} \leq \epsilon$ and $\exp\left(-\alpha n \epsilon^{2}\right) \leq \delta$, with probability higher than $1 - \delta$,

 \end{theorem} Two comments are in order.
 First, analogous bounds with the same rate exist for Markov chains \citep{fournier2015rate}.
 Second, if we take the supremum over smoother functions, like the functions in the RKHS $\mathcal{H}_K$ \citep{BeTh11} of positive definite kernel $K,$ one can further hope to reach inequality \eqref{e:quadrature_concentration_iid} for smaller values of $n$.
-In that case, i.i.d. sampling from the so-called \emph{kernel leverage score} yields a concentration like \eqref{e:quadrature_concentration_iid} with a faster rate, though not fully explicit \citep[Proposition 2]{Bac17}. \citet{BeBaCh20} give a more explicit rate, but depart from the i.i.d. setting by studying a kernel-dependent joint distribution on the quadrature nodes called \emph{volume sampling}.
-In short, under generic assumptions on the kernel, Markov's inequality applied to \citep[Theorem 4]{BeBaCh20} shows that there is a constant $C>0$ such that under volume sampling, with probability $1-C\sigma_{n+1}/\epsilon$,

-where $\sigma_n$ is the $n$-th eigenvalue of the operator $f \mapsto \int K(., x)f(x)\,\mathrm{d}x$ on $L^2(\pi)$, and the weights $(w_i)$ are suitably chosen.
-Because $\sigma_n$ can go to zero arbitrarily fast with $n$ (e.g., exponentially for the Gaussian kernel), \eqref{e:ayoub_concentration} attains a given confidence and error levels at smaller $n$ than under i.i.d. sampling.
-Downsides are that $(i)$ there is no exact algorithm yet for volume sampling that does not require to evaluate the eigenvalues and eigenfunctions of the integral operator with kernel $K$, and $(ii)$ the dependence of $w_i$ on all nodes makes it hard to derive, e.g., a central limit theorem.